 Will a grade of D transfer?

-Grades of D will not be accepted in transfer.
+Grades of D wil transfer; however, these grades will not apply toward courses required for the major, minor, concentration, specializations, teaching fields, support work, or ENGL 1311, 1312, or College Algebra.
+If courses in the Core are also used by the program requirements, a minimum grade of C is required.
 This policy applies for new students transferring to UIW and to UIW students who take classes at other institutions after matriculating at UIW.

 Why doesn't Academic Literacy or ESL courses count toward my degree?

 Courses that apply toward a degree must be college level.
 Academic Literacy and ESL courses are valuable courses because they prepare students for the rigors of college level work.
 The courses do count toward the hours earned; however, do not satisfy the hours required for graduation.